Towards Porting Operating Systems with Program Synthesis: and Language Definition

 Note that the assembler labels used in branching are, though also assembler labels, a separate mechanism unrelated to the labels attached to memory regions; they are code labels rather than data labels and inherently work differently.

-Also note that the implementation is slightly more complicated than the description given above and the rules given in the semantics section.
-In the implementation, the magic number that triggers an external branch is not 255 but the number $l$ such that $l$ added to the instruction number of the branch adds to 99.
-This detail affects only intermediate synthesis results in the internal format; the extracted assembly code is the same.

 \mypara{Register Sets} Register sets are second-class elements intended to exist only as literals and only as the result of lowering machine-independent specifications that cannot directly talk about specific registers.
 Currently they do not exist in the implementation.
 Register sets are not allowed to be operands to instructions to avoid state explosions when synthesizing.
-This restriction is currently not captured in the abstract syntax or typing rules.
+For simplicity, this restriction is not shown in the abstract syntax or typing rules.

 \mypara{Functions and Procedures} Functions, defined with \ttdef in \autoref{fig:tr_casp_types2}, are pure functions whose bodies are expressions.
 They produce values.
-They can access registers and memory, and can fail, but cannot update anything.
-Procedures, defined with \ttproc, are on the other hand impure and their bodies are statements.
+They can read registers and memory, and can fail, but cannot update anything.
+Procedures, defined with \ttproc, are impure and their bodies are statements.
 They do not produce values, but they may update the machine state.
 They are otherwise similar, and are intended to be used to abstract out common chunks of functionality shared among multiple instructions in machine descriptions.
 Functions can also be used for state hiding in specifications.

 Functions and procedures are second-class; they may be called only by their own name and may not be bound to variables or passed around.
 Furthermore, they are only allowed to handle base types: higher-order functions are explicitly not supported.